kevinknow/kevinknow/README.md

 ### Hi there 👋

+I'am Zhenchao, currently an undergraduate student at The Chinese University of Hong Kong, Shenzhen.
+My major is computer engineering.
+I am interested in robotics and machine learning.
+Recently,

+🔭 I’m working on algorithms on quadrotor and machine-learning embedded controller.
+Recently, I am working on a MPC controller for drones in non-inertial frames.
+🌱 I’m working as a RA at FAST Lab, Huzhou Institute of ZJU.
+I am also interested in analog photography.
+Check my website to see some of my pictures.

+📫 How to reach me:

+My school email: baozhezhang@link.cuhk.edu.cn
+My personal email: zhang.baozhe2000@gmail.com / 907711755@qq.com / baozhezhang2000@163.com (mainly for jobs)
+WeChat: baozhezhang2000
 <!--
 **kevinknow/kevinknow** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.